Warnings for Lenvima

 Risk Summary

-It is not known whether LENVIMA is present in human milk.
-However, lenvatinib and its metabolites are excreted in rat milk at concentrations higher than in maternal plasma [see Data].
-Because of the potential for serious adverse reactions in nursing infants from LENVIMA, advise women to discontinue breastfeeding during treatment with LENVIMA.
+It is not known whether LENVIMA is present in human milk; however, lenvatinib and its metabolites are excreted in rat milk at concentrations higher than those in maternal plasma (see Data).
+Because of the potential for serious adverse reactions in breastfed children, advise women to discontinue breastfeeding during treatment with LENVIMA and for 1 week after the last dose.

 Data